karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 public final class TString extends Tensor<String> { ... }
 ```

-To support compile-time type safety in the operands of a TF operations, we can carry that concrete type name
+To continue to support compile-time type safety in the operands of a TF operations, we carry that concrete type name
 as a parameter to the operations (instead of the actual idiomatic aliases).

 ```java